estelle/flexbox/draft/04_flex_examples.md

 ![Power grid home page](img/1/01_powergrid_store_or_homepage.png)[::LINK::](http://localhost/flexfiles/41_homepage.html)

-We can make those articles' width proportional to their content, or make them all the same width, forcing them to be as tall as the article with the most content, all while making sure the call to action buttons are flush to the bottom of the containing articles (that are all the same height).
+On a narrow screen, the articles are all in one column.
+On wider screens, we can lay those three articles next to each other in text direction.
+Using flex, by default, those three articles are the same height.
+That's what we want.
+We can make those articles' width proportional to their content, or make them all the same width, forcing them to be as tall as the article with the most content, all while making sure the call to action buttons are flush to the bottom of the containing articles.

+This is the underlying HTML:

     <body>
       <header>